 Who is this course for?

-The NZAC Intro to Backcountry Skiing Course (IBSC) is a five-day course designed for strong intermediate (or better) skiers with excellent aerobic fitness wanting to get a good grounding in ski touring so they can go experience the winter backcountry by themselves!
+The NZAC Intro to Backcountry Skiing Course (IBSC) is a four-day course designed for strong intermediate (or better) skiers with excellent aerobic fitness wanting to get a good grounding in ski touring so they can go experience the winter backcountry by themselves!

 Telemarkers and split boarders are also welcome but must be of a high skill/experience level.
 Boarders must also have ski crampons as part of their touring setup just like the skiers.
 When you submit your registration, provide as much detail of your experience as possible, and we will run it past the instructor before confirming your spot.

 At a minimum, those wishing to register for the IBSC must be capable of:

 - Confidently skiing ALL the ‘black diamond’ runs on your local ski field in ALL conditions.